 The chronic discomfort and unwelcome physical changes associated with many life-saving cancer treatments can take a significant toll on an adolescent cancer patient’s already fragile self-esteem and confidence levels, which is why it is so important to equip these teens with the necessary information and resources to help them better understand and process the effects of their illness.

 The American Childhood Cancer Organization (ACCO) understands that teens battling with cancer (and teen cancer survivors) have concerns and needs that are specific to their age range (13-17).
 Below you will find free resources developed by the ACCO, specifically with the needs of this age group in mind:

 Additionally, there are a variety of other support networks and informational sites dedicated solely to teens/adolescents with cancer:

 - TEENS HEALTH CENTER

-- 2BmE: Non-medical public service site dedicated to helping teens with cancer cope with the potential physical, nutritional, and social side effects of treatment
+- Look Good Feel Better: Non-medical public service site helping teens cope with the social and emotional impacts of cancer

 - SCHOLARSHIP OPPORTUNITIES FOR TEEN CANCER SURVIVORS:

 - Ulman Cancer Fund for Young Adults National College Scholarship Program

 - Pediatric Brain Tumor Foundation Scholarship Program: For brain tumor survivors